aspiring-developer/Workout-Tracker/README.md

 ## Workout-Tracker

-An workout tracker app: built using NodeJs, Express, MongoDB with Mongoose Schema.
+A workout tracker app: built using NodeJs, Express, MongoDB with Mongoose Schema.

 ### User Story
 ```